-Intelligent Wave/Solace Deepen: next-gen payment platforms | Corporate Finance | Business Chief APAC

-Intelligent Wave/Solace Deepen: next-gen payment platforms

-Intelligent Wave Inc. and Solace Deepen partner to develop next-generation payment platforms in Japan

-Intelligent Wave Inc. and Solace Deepen partner to develop next-generation payment platforms in Japan
+Intelligent Wave & Solace develop next-gen payment platforms

-In an announcement made by Solace Deepen, the company has furthered its partnership with Intelligent Wave Inc. to develop next generation payment platforms in Japan.
+In an announcement made by Solace , the company has furthered its partnership with Intelligent Wave Inc. to develop next generation payment platforms in Japan.

 The aim of the partnership is to help Japanese financial institutions to provide seamless payment experiences for customers.